-- 1. The Civil Aviation and Maritime Navigation Authority (L'Autorità per l'Aviazione Civile e la Navigazione Maritima) of the Republic of San Marino is known in these regulations as the "Authority" - 2.
-CAR OPS 0 addresses Rules of the Air and is based on ICAO Annex 2. - 3.
+- 1. The Civil Aviation and Maritime Navigation Authority (L'Autorità per l'Aviazione Civile e la Navigazione Maritima) of the Republic of San Marino is known in these regulations as the "Authority". - 2.
+[CAR OPS 0 addresses Rules of the Air and includes Standards and Recommended Practices up to and including ICAO Annex 2, Amendment 46.] - 3.
 The editing practices used in this document are as follows: - (a) 'Shall' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate. - (d) 'Will' indicates a mandatory requirement.